Julie O'Connor

 It had been EMAS staff who had assisted in the refinancing of the Strategic Marine Vietnam loans from BIDV to OCBC and not Wilson Tan.

-On 6th January 2013, a party to the transaction advised us that Wilson Tan's option deed was a sham and part of a conspiracy to defraud, so we set about obtaining a copy of that sham document.
-We were told that Wilson Tan's option deed was never going to be exercised and was destined for the shredder, to be replaced within seconds with the 'real' Triyards option deed.
+On January 6th, 2013, the acting CFO of Strategic Marine, who was involved in the transaction, informed us that Wilson Tan's option deed was a sham and part of a conspiracy to commit fraud and manipulate the share price of Triyards.
+Acting on this information, we sought to obtain a copy of the sham document.
+We were told that Wilson Tan's option deed was never intended to be exercised and was meant to be shredded, only to be replaced within seconds by the 'real' Triyards option deed.

-Supporting the claim that Wilson Tan's option deed was a sham, Tan had witnessed his own signature on the option deeds to acquire Strategic Marine and there was no witness.
+Further evidence supporting the claim that Wilson Tan's option deed was a sham is the fact that Tan had witnessed his own signature on the option deeds to acquire Strategic Marine

 All eight of Wilson Tan's cancellation notices had been pre-signed and left undated and unwitnessed to be used when ready.
 I don't believe any reasonable person would believe that an option holder would do this, unless they had no intention of ever exercising that option.
 Triyards was proposing to acquire both the entities referred to in the cancellation notices below.